maierbn/opendihu/doc/sphinx/settings/hyperelasticity.rst

 In order to use a decoupled formulation, specify :math:`Ψ_{iso}(\bar{I}_1, \bar{I}_2, \bar{I}_4, \bar{I}_5)` and :math:`Ψ_{vol}(J)` for compressible materials or only :math:`Ψ_{iso}(\bar{I}_1, \bar{I}_2, \bar{I}_4, \bar{I}_5)` for incompressible materials.

 To use a coupled formulation, use :math:`Ψ(I_1,I_2,I_3)`.
 Though the strain energy function can always be formulated in terms of the invariants, some literature only provides a formulation in terms of the right Cauchy-Green tensor, :math:`C` and the fiber direction, :math:`a_0`.
 In this case, the function :math:`Ψ(C,a_0,I4)` can be specified.
-For the last function, note that :math:`I_4` is an abbreviation for :math:`a_0 \cdot C a_0`.
+For the last function, note that :math:`I_4` is available as an abbreviation for :math:`a_0 \cdot C a_0`.

 The available summands of :math:`Ψ` also depends on the options that were set in the first part of the material structure.
 For incompressible material, i.e. if ``isIncompressible == true``, we have the following form: